alcrid/Anonymous-blog/README.md

 # Getting Started with Anonymous Blog

 This project was created with React(JS) and Tailwind.
-It's simple blog when Everyone can post something and Everyone can see last 20 posts.
+It's simple blog where everyone can post something and everyone can see last 20 posts.

 ## To start the project
-1. Download and extract project to that folder.
+1. Download and extract project to your folder.
-There you can see file **db_export.sql**, take it and import to your local database
+There you can see file **db_export.sql**, take it and import to your local database.

 2. Go to **public/api/config.php** and change your DB information and start MySQL server
 3. Go to **public/** and start php server with command